-This topic addresses common questions about the behavior of ArcGIS Server 10.6 when used with earlier versions of ArcGIS.
+This topic addresses common questions about the behavior of ArcGIS Server 10.7.1 when used with ArcGIS software components from earlier release versions.

-ArcGIS Server 10.6 is similar in architecture and appearance to 10.1 and later versions and can be applied without uninstalling the software.
+ArcGIS Server 10.7.1 is similar in architecture and appearance to 10.1 and later versions; it can be directly upgraded from these versions without being uninstalled.

-Can I publish a service to 10.6 using an earlier version of ArcGIS Desktop?
+Can I publish a service to ArcGIS Server from an earlier version of ArcGIS Desktop?

-Can I use ArcGIS Desktop 10.6 to publish a service to an earlier version of ArcGIS Server?
+Can I publish a service to ArcGIS Server from a later version of ArcGIS Desktop?

-Generally, you can publish services to a 10.1 or 10.2 version of ArcGIS Server using a 10.6 version of ArcGIS Desktop.
-However, you will not be able to take advantage of any new 10.6 functionality until your server is upgraded to 10.6.
+Generally, yes.
+However, you will not be able to take advantage of any new functionality until your server is upgraded to the same version.

 If you're publishing a geoprocessing service, the ArcGIS Desktop and ArcGIS Server versions must match.

-Can I configure an earlier version of ArcGIS Web Adaptor with my 10.6 server?
+Can I configure a different version of ArcGIS Web Adaptor with ArcGIS Server?

-No. To configure ArcGIS Web Adaptor with ArcGIS Server, both products need to be running version 10.6.
+No. To configure ArcGIS Web Adaptor with ArcGIS Server, both software components must be of the same version.

-At 10.6, can I reuse a map cache I created in an earlier version so I don't have to re-create the cache?
+Can I reuse a cached map I created in an earlier version of ArcGIS Server?

-Beginning at 10.3, the compact cache storage format was improved to increase performance when consuming cached map and image services.
-Improvements also reduced the number of files created in the cache directory.
-If you want your existing cache to leverage these performance improvements, you'll need to upgrade the cache.
-For details, see Inside the compact cache storage format.
+The compact cache storage format provides optimal performance when consuming cached map and image services, with a reduced number of files created in the cache directory, compared to the exploded cache format.
+If your cache is in the exploded format, and you want your existing cache to leverage these performance improvements, you must upgrade the cache.
+For details, see Compact caches.

 Yes.
 See Client and geodatabase compatibility for a list of compatible versions.

-Can I publish services to ArcGIS Server 10.6 that contain data from a previous geodatabase version?
+Can I publish services to ArcGIS Server that contain data from geodatabases of an earlier version?

 In most cases, the geodatabase version does not have to match the version of ArcGIS Server.
-For specific information on which geodatabase versions are supported with ArcGIS Server10.6, see Client and geodatabase compatibility.
+For specific information on which geodatabase versions are supported with ArcGIS Server 10.7.1, see Client and geodatabase compatibility.

-Do I need to upgrade my geodatabase to use it as ArcGIS Server 10.6's Managed Database?
+Do I need to upgrade my geodatabase to use it as the ArcGIS Server managed database?

-Earlier geodatabase versions can be used as ArcGIS Server 10.6 's Managed Database.
-For specific information on which geodatabase versions are supported with ArcGIS Server 10.6, see Client and geodatabase compatibility.
-To learn more about ArcGIS Server's Managed Database, see Copying data to the server automatically when publishing.
+Earlier geodatabase versions can be used as the managed database for an ArcGIS Server site.
+For specific information on which geodatabase versions are supported with ArcGIS Server 10.7.1, see Client and geodatabase compatibility.